bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 #### 5.1.
 Shibboleth and SAML

 SAML Federations like InCommon can operate at FAL1 or FAL2.
 Most InCommon IdPs are running on a Shibboleth identity provider.
 They pass assertions through a response to an authentication event.
 Most often, those assertions are not encrypted to the RP and therefore conform to FAL1 if they don't contain any personally identifiable information.
-If you are running a Shibboleth IdP, you must either encrypt your assertions to the RP, or refrain from sending personally identifiable information such as eppn over the wire as an unecrypted SAML assertion.
+If you are running a Shibboleth IdP, you must either encrypt your assertions to the RP, or refrain from sending personally identifiable information such as `eduPersonPrincipalName` (or `eppn`) over the wire as an unencrypted SAML assertion.

 #### 5.2 OpenID Connect